-There are 3 main non-prescription active ingredients in acne products.
-They are glycolic acid, benzoyl peroxide, and salicylic acid.
-They are all wonderful and an work miracles for acne, but they can all be tricky to use.
-In fact, some people can be allergic or just have skin that’s easily irritated by one or more of these great ingredients.
+There are three main, non-prescription, active-ingredients in acne products.
+They are glycolic acid, benzoyl peroxide and salicylic acid.
+They are all wonderful and work miracles for acne, but they can be tricky to use.
+In fact, some people can be allergic to, or just have skin that’s easily irritated by, one or more of these great ingredients.

 Why do acne face cleansers cause skin dryness?

-Acne cleansers often include acne treatment medicines like salicylic acid, benzoyl peroxide or glycolic acid and we just talked about why those ingredients can cause dryness.
-They also usually are designed to lift a lot of oil from the skin and can just plain be too strong of a soap for more sensitive skin types.
-The Glytone Mild Gel Wash Cleanser is a good acne cleanser in a milder soap base.
-It still lifts off oil, dirt and makeup but does not overly strip the skins natural oils.
+Acne cleansers often include acne-treatment medicines like salicylic acid, benzoyl peroxide or glycolic acid, and we just talked about why those ingredients can cause dryness.
+Also, they are usually designed to lift a lot of oil from the skin and can just plain be too strong of a soap for more sensitive skin types.

 I often use both these cleansers for my patients with dry, sensitive skin that have acne.
-In fact, one of my favorite acne treatment regimens that is also a highly effective anti aging regimen to fight the development of wrinkles is:
+In fact, one of my favorite acne treatment regimens for oily skin is also a highly-effective anti aging regimen that helps to fight the development of fine lines and wrinkles:

 In the morning:

-- Apply an oil-free sunscreen like EltaMD Clear or Sheer Strength Mineral Matte Sunscreen on top and then make-up if needed.
+- Apply an oil-free sunscreen like EltaMD Clear or Sheer Strength Mineral Matte Sunscreen on top, and then add makeup if needed.